Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Indicate if the submitted article is derived from a thesis, dissertation, or institutional research project to ensure full research transparency

-Research involving human or animal subjects must be conducted in accordance with recognized ethical standards.
-Authors must confirm:
+Research involving human or animal subjects must be conducted in accordance with the journal’s Research Ethics Policy.
+Authors must confirm, where applicable:

 ✉ editor-be@net.efzg.hr